Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Related Work

 \citet{qiu2022valuenet} create a dataset of human attitudes on over 20,000 text scenarios called \textsc{ValueNet} and a transformer-based regression model for dialogue tasks. \citet{kiesel2022identifying} create a dataset of the values behind arguments from four geographical cultures. \citet{ponizovskiy2020development} developed a dictionary of words for Schwartz values based on a corpus of Facebook updates, blog posts, essays, and book chapters. \citet{boyd2015values} use free-response survey methods to compare individual values reconstructed from text with traditional survey instruments, showing advancements in understanding in both the structure and content of values \citet{van2023differences} use data from \citet{qiu2022valuenet} and \citet{kiesel2022identifying} to train a model for predicting value expression in Reddit posts, which they apply to a dataset of 11.4M comments from 19K users to construct value profiles of individual users.
-They find that dissimilarity of users' values is associated with the levels of disagreement between those users.

-\citet{borenstein2024investigating} train value extraction models to classify both the presence and polarity of Schwartz values in reddit posts.
-They identify patterns like a strong negative stance towards conformity in subreddits such as r/Vegan and r/AbolishTheMonarchyand an overall correlation between tradition values and the conservativeness of U.S. states.
+They find that dissimilarity of users' values is associated with the levels of disagreement between those users. \citet{borenstein2024investigating} train value extraction models to classify both the presence and polarity of Schwartz values in reddit posts.
+They identify patterns like a strong negative stance towards conformity in subreddits such as r/Vegan and r/AbolishTheMonarchy an overall correlation between tradition values and the conservativeness of U.S. states. \citet{shahid2025llms} use LLMs to re-write constructive comments on homophobic and Islamophobic threads, then uses human annotations to evaluate the values represented in these comments.
+They find that the comments rewritten by LLMs exhibited decreased Conservative values with increased prosocial values such as Benevolence and Universalism.

 This body of work uniformly makes the assumption that there exists an unambiguous ``ground truth'' value label, neglecting the inherent subjectivity of the task.
-In the next subsection, we discuss work that explores an alternative, interpretivist stance.
+In the next subsection, we discuss work that explores an alternative, perspectivist stance.